-(a) Promotion decisions shall be a result of meritorious performance of assigned duties and shall be based upon established criteria specified in writing by the Board or the University.
-All affected employees shall be given a copy of the criteria.
-The Board and the University may modify these criteria so long as the UFF Chapter has been notified of the proposed changes and offered an opportunity to discuss such changes in consultation with the President or representative.
-Changes in criteria shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing.
+- (a) Promotion decisions shall be a result of the employee's potential for growth and scholarly contribution as well as past meritorious performance of assigned duties and shall be based upon established criteria specified in writing by the Board or the University.
+Employees shall be given a copy of the promotion criteria which shall also be available in the department/unit or college offices. - (b) The Board and the University may modify these criteria after notifying the UFF Chapter of the proposed changes and offering an opportunity to discuss them in consultation with the President or representative.
+Changes shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing.
 The date of adoption shall be the date on which the changes are approved by the administrator at the highest level required under applicable University policies and procedures.
 Any proposal to develop or modify promotion criteria shall be available for discussion by members of the affected departments/units before adoption.
+Each college/school or department/unit shall periodically review its criteria to ensure that they are consistent with the employees' assignments and the mission of the academic unit.